Nabila Syakieb

-Nabila Syakieb (born November 18, 1985) is an Indonesian actress.
-She started her career as a model when she became the finalist of the Indonesian teen beauty pageant Gadis Sampul in 1999.
+Nabila Syakieb (born November 18, 1985) is an Indonesian actress and model.
+Her modeling career began in 1999 when she became a finalist in the Indonesian teen beauty pageant Gadis Sampul.
 Her breakthrough role came as the lead actress in romantic drama series Cinta SMU (2001).
 She won an award at the 2016 Festival Film Bandung for best actress for her role in Surga Yang Kedua.